We all want to save money, but most of us probably don’t know where to begin.

 As a once spendaholic and not really a saver but more of an investor, I have learned a couple of tricks of the trade.

 These little additions to my brain have led to me saving more money.

 However, these little secrets didn’t always come from the little dome that sits on my neck.

 There are several blogs that I regularly follow (before I even started this site)and some of the few sites that I recommend you actually indulge in.

 Not a huge fan of wasting time so hanging out on Instagram to see what people are eating is not something I enjoy.

-That is the same reason why I recommend you at least read some of the content from these bogs.
+That is the same reason why I recommend you at least read some of the content from these blogs.

 Besides Brokeveteran.com, these are 10 very influential blogs that I absolutely love.

-It was not easy to come up with my most favorite but I went with the one I frequently visit without even thinking about it.
+It was not easy to come up with my favorite, but I went with the one I frequently visit without even thinking about it.